blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/advanced.md

 If you invoke ${solution_name} with an image reference (a repo:tag value vs. a .tar file), it uses the docker-java library (${docker_java_project_url}) to access the Docker registry to pull the image.

-If “docker pull ” works from the command line, then ${solution_name} should also be able to pull that image, because docker-java can be configured the same way as the docker command line utility.
+If `docker pull` works from the command line, then ${solution_name} should also be able to pull that image, because docker-java can be configured the same way as the docker command line utility.

 But there are also other ways to configure docker-java.
 Details on how to configure docker-java